liamzdenek/hiive-application/memory-bank/activeContext.md

 ### Technical Decisions

-1. **Next.js vs. Create React App**
+1. **React with Vite vs. Create React App**
-   - Decision: Use Next.js for the frontend
+   - Decision: Use React with Vite for the frontend
-   - Rationale: Next.js provides better performance, SEO capabilities, built-in API routes for serverless functions, and seamless deployment to Vercel
+   - Rationale: Vite provides faster build times and a better development experience
    - Status: Decided

 2. **Backend Approach**
-   - Decision: Use Next.js API Routes instead of a separate Express server
+   - Decision: Use AWS Lambda with Express adapter
-   - Rationale: Simplifies deployment to Vercel, eliminates need for separate hosting, and provides serverless scaling
+   - Rationale: Serverless architecture aligns with modern practices and is cost-effective for demos
    - Status: Decided

 3. **State Management Approach**